Teein/Html/README.md

 }
 ~~~

 By the way, we sometimes call functions like `boilerplate` and `content` view-helpers.
-Notice how simple are view-helpers are: They're just functions.
+Notice how simple view-helpers are: They're just functions.
 Mappings from inputs to outputs.
 There is no abstract base class that we need to inherit or an interface that we must implement.
-It just that simple: functions.
+It's just that simple: functions.
 Now, it should be clear how we can compose `boilerplate` and `content` together to get the same output as from our original hello-world-exmaple.
 Just to be sure, here it is, our new-born hello-world:

 ~~~php
 <?php